HEADQUARTERS U.S. FORCES

 Colonel Forty-seventh Regiment Pa.
 Vols., Comdg.

 Reports of Lieut.
 Col. Tilghman H. Good, Forty-seventh Pennsylvania Infantry, in Official Records of the Union and Confederate Armies, 1861-1865 (Microfilm M262).
-Washington, D.C.: U.S. National Archives.
+Washington, D.C.: U.S. National Archives and Records Administration.